rom-rb/rom-rb.org/source/5.0/learn/glossary/index.html.md

 An object that represents data in your system, implements `each` and yields [tuples](#tuple).

+#### Repository

+An object that uses _relations_ to interact with a datastore.
+A repository is a class that is used to define a clear API between your database and your application.

 #### Mapper

 An object that receives a relation and maps it to another representation.
 Anything